Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 - Southwest Premier Small Business Card – Earn 60,000 Rapid Rewards points after you spend $3,000 on purchases in the first 3 months of opening your account.

-Note: If you want more Southwest points, you can transfer the Chase Ultimate Rewards points you earn with the Chase Sapphire Preferred, Sapphire Reserve, Ink Business Preferred, Chase Ink Bold (no longer available), and Chase Ink Plus (no longer available) to Southwest at a 1:1 ratio.
+Note: If you want more Southwest points, you can transfer the Chase Ultimate Rewards points you earn with the Chase Sapphire Preferred, Chase Sapphire Reserve, Ink Business Preferred, Chase Ink Bold (no longer available), and Chase Ink Plus (no longer available) to Southwest at a 1:1 ratio.
 But they will NOT count towards the Southwest Companion Pass.

 The Southwest schedule is now open through September 29, 2017.
 Make sure you book quickly before the dates you want are gone.
 Because if your plans change, you change or cancel your flight without penalty.